Why Study German?

 What does the German program offer?

-Study abroad options for a summer, a semester or a year abroad are available for students who would like to study German in a German-speaking country, such as Germany or Austria.
-Find out more by contacting the Center for International Education.
-Students may transfer up to 6 credits in German towards the Foreign Languages minor.
+- Study abroad options for a summer, a semester or a year abroad are available for students who would like to study German in a German-speaking country, such as Germany, Switzerland or Austria.